romeerez/orchid-orm/docs/src/guide/relations.md

   relations = {
     appointments: this.hasMany(() => AppointmentTable, {
-      // primaryKey is a column of Physicians to use
+      // columns of this table to use for connection
-      primaryKey: 'id',
+      columns: ['id'],
-      // foreignKey is a column of Appointment to connect with
+      // columns of the related table to connect with
-      foreignKey: 'authorId',
+      references: ['authorId'],
     }),

     patients: this.hasMany(() => PatienTable, {